 Fetal tissue has been used since the 1930s for research.
 It has played a part in research on vaccines and infectious diseases such as HIV/AIDS, and more recently, it’s been used to advance stem cell research and treatments for degenerative diseases.

-.
+Goldstein said fetal tissue has unique properties and often can’t be replaced with other tissue types.
 Human fetal cells are more flexible and can be more easily grown in a culture than adult tissue.

 Some who oppose the use of fetal tissues argue that scientists should use stem cells instead, Goldstein said.
 However, scientists would still need fetal cells at some point to have as a comparison, he said.